DragonFlyzlip/DragonFlyzlip/README.md

 <a href="www.linkedin.com/in/ashrafjamaal"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

- I'm a recent graduate with a strong foundation in cybersecurity principles, actively building skills in threat detection, vulnerability assessment, and incident response.
-My passion for cybersecurity drives me to continuously learn and keep up with the latest industry trends, and I'm committed to making a positive impact in the field.
+Hi, I’m Ashraf — a cybersecurity enthusiast with a strong interest in solving real-world security challenges.
+I’ve worked on building site-to-site VPN tunnels, monitoring network traffic with Snort, and managing vulnerabilities through automation and patching tools.
+I’ve also developed SOAR and EDR workflows using LimaCharlie and Tines, and created custom playbooks to support efficient incident response.
+My experience also includes hands-on threat hunting, malware analysis, and working with logging and alerting systems to identify suspicious behavior.
+I’m always learning and focused on building the skills that make a real impact in cybersecurity.

 ## Objective

-I am an aspiring cybersecurity analyst with hands-on experience in network security, penetration testing, and incident response from both academic and personal projects.
-I enjoy diving into various cybersecurity tools and techniques, and I'm always excited to expand my knowledge by working on real-world problems.
+SOC Analyst and cybersecurity professional with hands-on experience in threat hunting, malware analysis, and incident response.
+Eager to apply technical skills in real-world environments to protect systems and data, while continuously learning and contributing to a proactive security culture.
+Seeking an opportunity to grow within a dynamic blue team, where I can support threat detection, defense automation, and incident investigation efforts

 ## Skills